sven-hash/docs/src/clients/websocket-client.md

 ### Initialising your client

 Before you can use the client, you need to initalise a new instance of it.
 Each instance of the client has its own public/private keypair, and connects to its own gateway node.
-Taken together, these 3 things (public/private keypair + gateway node) make up an app's identity.
+Taken together, these 3 things (public/private keypair + gateway node identity key) make up an app's identity.

 Initialising a new client instance can be done with the following command: